amolpatel/Typescript-Web-Simple-Graphics/README.md

 # Assignment 0:  Typescript, Web, Simple Graphics warmup

-This is a skeleton, based on ex1, of a small web drawing program in TypeScript.
-This is the starting point for a0.

-## Due: Wednesday Aug 26th, 11:59pm

 ## Overview

-The goal of this assignment is have you get experience with Typescript, create a simple data structure common in graphics (a circular buffer), gain experience with the common structure of interactive graphical program (not just on the web), and ensure your development and debugging environments are set up before the first larger assignment.
+The goal of this assignment is have you get experience with Typescript, create a simple data structure common in graphics (a circular buffer), gain experience with the common structure of interactive graphical program (not just on the web), and ensure your development and debugging environments are set up.

-Your assigment is to complete the implementation of a0.ts and pointset.ts so that the program behaves as demonstrated in class and described here and in the code comments.
 The result should look like this:

 ![Screencast of sample solution](a0.gif)